MSGanesh23/AgeCalculator/README.md

+# Foobar

-Building a basic age calculator using HTML, CSS and Javascript.
+This is a simple age calculator using HTML, CSS and Javascript.